TL1179/Digital-Temperature-Sensor/README.md

 I set my breadboard up like this with the two sensors in parallel with each other, utilizing the one wire communication.

+It ended up working out with the given libraries.
+You can see a video of it working at https://youtube.com/shorts/616Ip2BNnMo.

 I tried to understand the different components that I would need for the C implementation of this code.

 ![image](https://user-images.githubusercontent.com/95442814/229375109-04f74d54-d500-40b4-9efc-6fd53d1627ff.png)